-It is essential to consider that the definition of healthy physique varies from women to men.
+It is essential to consider that the definition of a healthy physique varies from woman to man.
 Sometimes, other women have the same standpoints as other men, though.

 Nevertheless, women will typically not have the same results as men even doing the same workout routines due to the physical differences that are scientifically inclined to one’s gender.

-In general, women are naturally inclined to do higher repetitions, take shorter rest intervals, lifting in a more controlled tempo, steady-state cardio, and do more work than men.
+In general, women are naturally inclined to do higher repetitions, take shorter rest intervals, lift in a more controlled tempo, do steady-state cardio, and do more work than men.

 How and why?
 Listed under are science-based factors that can influence the idea of women training the same as men.